All right, look, I just want everybody to know I'm still fed up with this Watergate orgy, with this deep throat orgy.

 Did anybody hear Larry asking about that?

-There was bias in the reporting, but Larry didn't ask him that, because Larry wants him to come back someday.
+Now, I know the allegation has been out there that there was bias in the reporting, but Larry didn't ask him that because Larry wants him to come back someday.

 You always got to be suspicious of that.